snoyes/home_dashboard/README.md

 ## Run App

-Run the script inside of your venv
+Run the script inside of your project directory (make sure venv is activated):

 ```
 python main.py